Hamza789987/individual-portfolio/README.md

     - Beware that this is from 2021 so some things may have changed
   - [Netlify instructions](https://docs.netlify.com/integrations/frameworks/vite/#deploy-your-vite-project-with-netlify-cli)
     - These are the official Netlify instructions for deploying a React app built using `vite`
     - It involves installing their Command Line Interface (CLI), which is a programme that you run from your terminal / GitBash.
       > Whichever Netlify guide you follow, be sure to do the steps fo adding a `_redirects` file to enable both React SPA
       > and React with Routing apps to work properly.

+Link to my Portfolio: `https://github.com/Hamza789987/Hamza-Portfolio`